Equitable Innovation Grant Program

 Grants will be awarded to teachers and educators that demonstrate the dedication, innovation, and creativity that are the hallmarks of the LA County Teachers of the Year Program.
 The grant program is in partnership with Teachers of the Year but is open to all educators in LA County’s public schools including counselors, club leaders, and more.

-Grants are available to teachers, administrators, counselors, leaders of clubs, and other dedicated staff and can be leveraged for all ages and disciplines, including grades TK – 12.
+Grants are available to teachers, administrators, counselors, leaders of clubs, coaches and other dedicated staff and can be leveraged for all ages and disciplines, including grades TK – 12.
 Projects can address needs in physical fitness, Visual and Performing Arts, language acquisition, social emotional wellness, and any other traditional subject matter.

 Successful projects can address: